estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-**Note 1: this article is based on this [Academind's article](https://academind.com/tutorials/web-components-introduction/), that explains what Web Components are, with some demo apps explained and built step by step.**
+**Note: this article is based on this [Academind's article](https://academind.com/tutorials/web-components-introduction/), that explains what Web Components are, with some demo apps explained and built step by step.**

-**Note 2: if you copy and paste code snippets, it's recommended to avoid including the top comment that tells the name of the file, like `//App.js` or `//index.html`, because it may break your app.**